 What is OLAP?

-The OLAP is OLAP (Online Analytical Processing) is a powerful technology behind many Business Intelligence (BI) applications which discovers data, report viewing capabilities, complex analytical calculations, and predictive “what if” scenario, budget planning, forecast planning.
+The OLAP is OLAP (Online Analytical Processing) is a powerful technology behind many Business Intelligence (BI) applications that discovers data, report viewing capabilities, complex analytical calculations, and predictive “what if” scenario, budget planning, and forecast planning.

-For example, a user can request that data be analyzed to display a spreadsheet showing all the movie’s release in Mumbai in the month of August, compare revenue figures with those for the same movie in December and then see a comparison of other movie to check whether achieved higher success and become a profitable or not, in the same time period.
-So by this analysis, will be able to take the decision that where the movie should be released and by which they get more profit and even this kind of data analysis help to plan marketing strategy like where to do marketing, how to do, through which channel to do and so on.
+For example, a user can request that data be analyzed to display a spreadsheet showing all the movie’s releases in Mumbai in August, compare revenue figures with those for the same movie in December, and then see a comparison of other movies to check whether achieved higher success and become a profitable or not, in the same period.
+So by this analysis, will be able to make the decision about where the movie should be released and by which they get more profit and even this kind of data analysis help to plan marketing strategy like where to do marketing, how to do, through which channel to do and so on.

-Now we will see how OLAP works – The data is first collected from multiple data sources (like a spreadsheet, video, XML, etc) and stored in data warehouses which then cleansed and organized into data cubes.
-The term cube is using cube because it is categorized by three dimensions which can even be categorized by multi-dimensions.
-So each OLAP cube contains data categorized by some dimensions (such as customers, time period, geographic sales region and product) derived by multidimensional tables in the data warehouses.
-The dimensions can be populated by members or for dimensions that can take the value such as customer names, countries and months that are organized hierarchically and want to perform the analysis on the specific values.
-The OLAP cubes are pre-summarized on the frequent queries across dimensions which improve query execution time over relational databases.
+Now we will see how OLAP works – The data is first collected from multiple data sources (like a spreadsheet, video, XML, etc.) and stored in data warehouses, which are then cleaned and organized into data cubes.
+The term cube uses cube because it is categorized by three dimensions that multi-dimensions can even categorize.
+So each cube contains data categorized by some dimensions (such as customers, period, geographic sales region, and product) derived from multidimensional tables in the data warehouses.
+The dimensions can be populated by members or for dimensions that can take the value such as customer names, countries, and months that are organized hierarchically and want to analyze the specific values.
+The OLAP cubes are pre-summarized on the frequent queries across dimensions which improve q, improving time over relational databases.
 So like this, it works to facilitate a different kind of analysis within a time.

-Like OLAP the other term we are having is OLTP that is online transactional processing both are online processing systems, the OLTP is transactional processing mainly concerned task on the transaction task while OLAP is an analytical processing system which is mainly concerned about the analysis and reporting and gives the valuable insight to improve the business.
+Like OLAP, the other term we are having is OLTP which is online transactional processing; both are online processing systems; the OLTP is transactional processing mainly concerned task on the transaction task, while OLAP is an analytical processing system that is mainly concerned with the analysis and reporting and gives them valuable insight to improve the business.

-- Roll-up – Also known as drill-up or consolidation, use to summarize operation data along with the dimension.
+- Roll-up: Also known as drill-up or consolidation, used to summarize operation data along with the dimension.

-- Drill-down – To perform the analysis in deeper among the dimensions of data.
+- Drill-down: To perform the analysis deeper among the dimensions of data.
 For example, drilling down from “time period” to “years” and “months” and to “days” and so on to plot sales growth for a product.

-- Slice – To perform the analysis to take one level of information for display, such as “sales in 2019.”
+- Slice: To perform the analysis, take one level of information for display, such as “sales in 2019.”

 As the OLAP gives the cube which is of dimensions then find the intersection of dimensions, for example, all movie is profitable in Mumbai during a particular time period and displays the result.
-Each OLAP cube covers hundreds of measures which have at least one possible, which are actually derived from information stored in the data warehouse’s fact tables.
+Each OLAP cube covers hundreds of measures with at least one possible, which are derived from information stored in the data warehouse’s fact tables.

 There are basically three types of OLAP (Online Analysis processing):

-HOLAP (Hybrid OLAP ) – HOLAP is a various integration of ROLAP and MOLAP.
-It is used to developed ROLAP data capacity with MOLAP the superior processing capability to fulfill the processing requirements.
+- HOLAP (Hybrid OLAP ): HOLAP is a various integration of ROLAP and MOLAP.
+It is used to develop ROLAP data capacity with MOLAP, the superior processing capability to fulfill the processing requirements.

-Some of the disadvantages of OLAP are pre-modeling which as a must, great dependence on IT, poor computation capability, slow in reacting, short of Interactive analysis ability, abstract model, great potential risk.
+- Some of the disadvantages of OLAP are pre-modeling, which is a must, great dependence on IT, poor computation capability, slow in reacting, short of Interactive analysis ability, abstract model, and great potential risk.

 Some of the analytic tools (OLAP) are IBM Cognos, Micro Strategy, Palo OLAP Server, Apache Kylin, Oracle OLAP, icCube, Pentaho BI, JsHypercube, etc.

-This has been a guide to What is OLAP.
-Here we discussed the Basic concepts, Required skills, and Advantages of OLAP.
+This has been a guide to What is OLAP?
+Here we discussed the basic concepts, required skills, advantages, and disadvantages, respectively.
 You can also go through our other suggested articles to learn more –